Did you know that Machine Learning is behind a task that you probably do every day?

 People talk about it in the tech world all the time, but not everyone knows exactly how it works.
 It’s not uncommon for people to confuse Artificial Intelligence (AI) and Machine Learning (ML) as the same thing; however, they are very different.
 ML is a subset of AI and allows computers to learn without explicitly being programmed.
 Let’s break it down even further; An “intelligent” computer uses AI to think like humans and perform tasks independently.
 Machine learning is how a computer system develops its intelligence.

 Machine Learning is a topic that can be daunting and seemingly difficult to grasp; however, it’s pretty straightforward!
-Let’s dive deep to look at the 7 steps to understand Machine Learning better…
+Let’s dive deep into seven steps to understand Machine Learning better…

 1. Collecting Data